confluentinc/ksql/docs/reference/metrics.md

 `query-status`

 The current Kafka Streams status of the given query.
-Note that `ksql-query-status` has been added to show the ksqlDB query status.
+The `ksql-query-status` metric has been added to show the ksqlDB query status.

 **Error status**